 • Tinsel is pretty, it glistens and glows in the nighttime against the lights, however if your dog ingests tinsel it can block their intestines.
 Intestinal blockage of this nature would lead directly to surgery.
 That’s one sure fire way to put a damper on Christmas.

 • If your dog is a a jumper you may want to secure the tree and place it in an area safe from their jumping skills.
 Some people suggest placing a few sprigs of aluminum foil throughout the tree or a few empty water bottles out.
-The sound may startle him / er and serve to remind him that this is not a tree to be messed with!
+Sounds may startle him/her and serve to remind him that this is not a tree to be messed with!

 • This is the perfect time to have an in home dog training session to teach your puppy or dog to leave those items on the tree alone, contact Value Dog Training, to schedule a training session 916-201-7080